CrandellWS/gistup/README.md

 * --open [url] - specify the URL to open after creating the gist
 * --no-open - don’t open the created gist in your web browser when done
 * --remote - specify the name of the git remote
+* --repo - specify that a repo should be created in the current directory
 * --help - show some help
 * --version - print the current version of gistup